Is Biden overlooking Bureau of Prisons as reform target?

 The administration can’t control the laws that get someone sent to prison.
 But it can control staffing, transparency, health care, the use of solitary confinement and, most of all, agency leadership.

-The head of the Bureau of Prisons is a Trump holdover, g , who has been in charge as coronavirus raged behind bars, infecting more than 43,000 federal inmates.
-He also oversaw an unprecedented run of federal executions in the last six months of the Trump presidency that was a likely virus super spreader.
+The head of the Bureau of Prisons is a Trump holdover, Michael Carvajal, who has been in charge as the coronavirus raged behind bars, infecting more than 43,000 federal inmates.
+He also oversaw an unprecedented run of federal executions in the last six months of Donald Trump’s presidency that was a likely virus super spreader.

 Administration officials have been mulling whether to replace him, but no decision has been made, according to officials who spoke to The Associated Press.